coq/vscoq/CoqProtocol.md

 <call val="Goal"><unit/></call>
 ```
 #### *Returns*
-* If there is a goal. `shelvedGoals` and `abandonedGoals` have the same structure as the first set of (current/foreground) goals. `backgroundGoals` contains a list of pairs of lists of goals (list ((list Goal)*(list Goal))); it represents a "focus stack" ([see code for reference](https://github.com/coq/coq/blob/trunk/engine/proofview.ml#L113)), where the first list is a reversed list of unfocused goals that appear before the current focus, and the second list is an in-order list of unfocused goals that appear after the current focus.
+* If there is a goal. `shelvedGoals` and `abandonedGoals` have the same structure as the first set of (current/foreground) goals. `backgroundGoals` contains a list of pairs of lists of goals (list ((list Goal)*(list Goal))); it represents a "focus stack" ([see code for reference](https://github.com/coq/coq/blob/trunk/engine/proofview.ml#L113)).
+Each time a proof is focused, it will add a new pair of lists-of-goals.
+The first pair is the most nested set of background goals, the last pair is the top level set of background goals.
+The first list in the pair is in reverse order.
+Each time you focus the goal (e.g. using `Focus` or a bullet), a new pair will be prefixed to the list.
 ```html
 <value val="good">
   <option val="some">